BDI-pathogens/OpenABM-Covid19/tests/adapter_covid19/data/README.md

 ## `sme_count.csv`

 * Sector: UK Sector
-* sme_count (0 to inf): number of small and medium enterprises per sector
+* sme_count: (0 to inf): number of small and medium enterprises per sector

 ## `sme_rate_payer_vulnerability.csv`

 * Sector: UK Sector
-* vulnerability: TODO Evan
+* vulnerability: (0 to 100): vulnerability factor (higher = more vulnerable) for sectors which pay rates, and hence will have a higher proportion of companies eligible for new spending government stimulus

 ## `supply.csv'`